-First, the fact that there are a lot of weak capability states today, even after most nation-states have been politically sovereign for over fifty years (and some, like the nine Latin American countries, for centuries), tells us that long-run progress in state capability has been very slow.
+First, the fact that there are a lot of weak capability states today, even after most nation-states have been politically sovereign for over fifty years (and some, like the nine Latin American countries, for centuries), tells us that longrun progress in state capability has been very slow.
 Don't we need measures of state capability over time in order to measure the rate of progress?
 Yes, of course, and yet in an important way, no. Imagine walking into a forest and encountering trees of very different heights.
 One might think you cannot say anything about how fast or slow the trees grow.
 But actually with three pieces of information the long-run rate of growth of each tree can be calculated.
 If we know the tree's current height, its starting height, and its age then we know the average growth rate of the tree from seed to today exactly.
 This of course does not reveal anything about dynamics: if the tree grew fast when young and then slowed, or grew faster in wet years than dry years, or anything about its future growth, but we actually do know long-run growth from current height and age because we know it started from zero.

 Using the analogy of inferring long-run growth in state capability from the height of trees in a forest, we know that if countries still have weak capability today and if we assume a lower bound of "stateness" of 2.5 then the overall trajectory of growth of state capability from that lower bound has to have been low.
 Take Guatemala, for instance.
 Its current state capability rating is 3.43.
 It has been politically sovereign since 1839.
-Hence the long-run rate of growth of state capability in Guatemala can have been at most 0.0054.
-Even countries with less time since independence who are weak cannot have been improving too rapidly.
-Pakistan gained independence in 1947 and its upper bound growth rate is 0.017.
-Again, this is not suggesting constant growth at this rate, just that the overall trajectory has to be consistent with very slow growth.
-Even without data on growth we can infer a "big stuck" (or at least very slow progress) just from the current low levels of capability.
+Hence the long-run rate of growth of state capability in Guatemala can have been at most 0.0054.12 Even countries with less time since independence who are weak cannot have been improving too rapidly.
+Pakistan gained independence in 1947 and its upper bound growth rate is 0.017.13 Again, this is not suggesting constant growth at this rate, just that the overall trajectory has to be consistent with very slow

-11 That is (6.5-3.26)/0.013 = 244.
+11 That is (6.5-3.26)/(0.013) = 244.

 12 Since (3.43-2.5)/(2012-1839) = 0.0054.

 13 Since (3.62-2.5)/(2012-1947) = 0.017.